Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### ReplyKeyboardMarkup

 This object represents a custom keyboard with reply options (see Introduction to bots for details and examples).
+Not supported in channels and for messages sent on behalf of a Telegram Business account.

 | Field | Type | Description |
 | --- | --- | --- |